 When I told my friend where Travis and I had our back-to-school picnic, she said, “McIndoe Park?
 Never heard of it.”
 Not many people know the name of this park, which is perched on the banks of sparkling Shoal Creek.
-Most people assume that this park is an extension of Wildcat Glades Conservation and Audubon Center just to the south, but it’s a Joplin city park.
+Most people assume that this park is an extension of Wildcat Park just to the south, but it’s actually a Joplin city park.

 Travis and I found a spot just to the south of the historic one-lane low-water bridge, built in 1919.
-Driving over this bridge is a mind-bending experience; since you can’t see the pavement next to you, it feels like you’re gliding across the creek in a boat.
+It is now a pedestrian bridge, and walking across this low-profile structure makes you feel like you’re gliding across the water.

 McIndoe Park is our favorite Joplin picnic spot because here we can eat at a shaded picnic table while enjoying a creekside view, then rest on a blanket in the nearby grass.